facebook Meta Pixel

 • Smooth Reducibility – Gently maneuvered contents press back in but remain palpable underneath when supine.

-Thin body habitus allows easily visualizing or photographically documenting how hernias change across standing positions.
-Heavier individuals require deeper palpations delineating fascial defects through characteristic cough/pressure rebound signs.
+The thin body habitus allows for quickly visualizing or photographically documenting how hernias change across standing positions.
+Heavier individuals require deeper palpations to delineate fascial defects through characteristic cough/pressure rebound signs.

 How is Epigastric Hernia Surgery Performed?

 Epigastric hernia surgery is performed under general anesthesia.
-The procedure can be performed on an inpatient or outpatient basis.
+It can be performed inpatiently or outpatiently.

-Using the laparoscopic camera and associated tools, Dr. Moein isolates the portion of the abdominal lining that is protruding through the muscle.
+Using the laparoscopic camera and associated tools, Dr. Moein isolates the portion of the abdominal lining protruding through the muscle.
 This “hernia sac” is returned to its proper position before the muscle is stitched closed.
-Larger holes in the abdominal wall may require a piece of mesh to further strengthen the muscle and prevent future occurrences.
+Larger holes in the abdominal wall may require a piece of mesh to strengthen the muscle further and prevent future occurrences.

 Overview of Epigastric Hernia Repair Approaches